 Trusts & Guardianships – Name who will care for your minor children (or disabled adults), and provide assets for their future well-being in the event of your death.

-Living Trust – A document that places you assets into a trust for your benefits while you are alive, then transfers your remaining assets to your beneficiaries after you are deceased.
+Living Trust – A document that places your assets into a trust for your beneficiaries while you are alive, then transfers your remaining assets to your beneficiaries after you are deceased.

 Texas probate laws break down into two kinds of formal probate.
 Independent Administration and Dependent Administration.
 There are a few other simpler types of transfer procedures also.